Voting under way in Belarus with Lukashenko set to extend 30-year rule

 “All our opponents and enemies should understand: do not hope, we will never repeat what we had in 2020,” Lukashenko told a stadium in Minsk during a ceremony on Friday.

+“We don’t put pressure on anyone and we won’t silence anyone,” he added.

+His comments came a day after Kaja Kallas, the European Union’s top diplomat, called the election a “sham” and said “Lukashenko doesn’t have any legitimacy”.

-Reporting from a polling centre in the capital, Minsk, Al Jazeera’s Bernard Smith said the lead-up to the vote was marked by both a lack of enthusiasm and campaigning.
+Al Jazeera’s Bernard Smith, reporting from a polling centre in Minsk, said the lead-up to the vote was marked by both a lack of enthusiasm and campaigning.

 “Lukashenko himself has said he’s too busy running the country to go out campaign,” he said, adding that it was hard to gauge the mood in the country as people appeared unwilling to speak openly.